-CALIFORNIA magazine is seeking full-time interns to work on our award-winning quarterly print publication and general interest website starting in the fall of 2019.
+CALIFORNIA magazine is seeking full-time interns to work on our award-winning quarterly print publication and general interest website starting in February of 2020.

 Are you enthusiastic about getting coffee?!
 Running errands?!
 Doing senseless busy work for no pay that won’t help your career in the future?!